microsoft/WebTemplateStudio/docs/telemetry.md

 The class [TelemetryService](../src/extension/src/telemetry/telemetryService.ts), within the extension code, isolates the telemetry service implementation details and offers a smooth and easy way to invoke telemetry events.

+Apart from the data logged in Web Template Studio, Core Template Studio tracks telemetry data on generation.
+For more info see [Core Template Studio Telemetry](https://github.com/microsoft/CoreTemplateStudio/blob/dev/docs/telemetry.md)

 ## Trends